github/backup-utils/README.md

 *Please note* Symlinks must be maintained when archiving backup snapshots.
-Dereferencing or excluding symlinks, or storing the snapshot contents on a filesystem which does not support symlinks (e.g. Amazon S3) will result in operational problems when the data is restored.
+Dereferencing or excluding symlinks, or storing the snapshot contents on a filesystem which does not support symlinks will result in operational problems when the data is restored.

 The following example shows a snapshot file hierarchy for hourly frequency.